 This post will be different than the usual posts.
 Up till now we have tried to keep it scientific, based on the literature.
-But my wife has had a recent anecdotal experience to confirm the value of the high potassium diet.
-The past year she has incorporated high potassium foods into her diet and has reversed her osteoporosis.
+But my wife has had a recent anecdotal experience to confirm the value of the high potassium foods diet.
+The past year she has incorporated high potassium foods into her diet, and has reversed her osteoporosis.

 My wife and I have very different approaches to diet.
 I eat almost solely from a nutrition viewpoint, although if something tastes truly awful I will find a substitute.
 Whereas she actually bases her food choices on whether the food tastes good.
 Hard for me to understand.
-She also liked to eat out a fair amount in the past, which made it difficult to get a meal of high potassium foods, since so many restaurant foods are loaded with sodium.
+She also liked to eat out a fair amount in the past.
+This made it difficult to get a meal of high potassium foods, since so many restaurant foods are loaded with sodium.

 She also had two recent falls prior to the scan.
-One fall was down a flight of stairs and the other off two steps onto concrete.
+One fall was down a flight of stairs, and the other off two steps onto concrete.
 And she broke …nothing, although she was very sore for a few weeks.
 A friend of hers recently slipped on her kitchen floor and broke her ankle requiring surgery.
-Yes, we and our friends are at the age where osteoporosis is common and falls often lead to broken bones.
+Yes, we and our friends are at the age where osteoporosis is common.
+And falls often lead to broken bones.
 Senility has not set in, but it's just around the corner.

 I'll be trying to encourage her to give up some of her recipes for future articles since most people like a greater variety of foods and taste than I do.
 My basic diet consists of raw vegetables and fruit, raw nuts, intact grain, a bit of dairy, and a bit of fish or poultry.
-I occasionally add cinnamon, or cocoa, or various high potassium spices for poultry or fish, but mostly just enjoy the natural taste of a food.
+I occasionally add cinnamon, or cocoa, or various high potassium spices for poultry or fish.
+But mostly I just enjoy the natural taste of a food.
 She on the other hand is a true cook who makes tasty meals.
 Wish me luck in convincing her.